MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 1. Selecting the ellipses on the top-right of any card will provide more actions you can take.

 1. You can also move the cards around.
-Hover your mouse cursor over the title bar of any card,  when you will get a cross shaped cursor select the card and move it to your desired location.
+Hover your mouse cursor over the title bar of any card,  when you'll get a cross shaped cursor select the card and move it to your desired location.

 1. Selecting the title of a card will take you to additional information for that topic.
-You will explore this in the next task.
+You'll explore this in the next task.

-1. The left navigation panel provides links/access to information that are part of Microsoft’s Extended Detection and Response (XDR solution) which includes incidents & alerts, hunting, action center,threat analytics, secure score and more.
+1. The left navigation panel provides links/access to information that is part of Microsoft’s Extended Detection and Response (XDR solution) which includes incidents & alerts, hunting, action center, threat analytics, secure score and more.
 It also includes quick access to Microsoft Defender for Endpoint (the links listed under Endpoints, Defender for Office for 365 (links listed under Email and Collaboration), Microsoft Defender for Cloud Apps (links under Cloud apps).
 Explore these options by selecting some of the links.
 To return to the home page of the Microsoft 365 Defender portal, select **Home** on the left navigation panel.

 1. Keep the browser window open.

 ### Demo Part 2

-In this part of the demo you will show how Microsoft Secure Score can help an organization improve its security posture.
+In this part of the demo, you'll show how Microsoft Secure Score can help an organization improve its security posture.

 1. From the Welcome page of the Microsoft 365 Defender portal, select **Microsoft Secure Score**, from the title bar of the card (the text will turn blue).
 Alternatively, you can select **Secure score** from the left navigation panel.

 1. The Microsoft Secure Score page opens to the Overview tab.
-Microsoft Secure Score is a measurement of an organization's security posture Your organization’s secure score is shown as a percentage, along with the number of points you've achieved out of the total possible points and broken down by category.
+Microsoft Secure Score is a measurement of an organization's security posture.
+Your organization’s secure score is shown as a percentage, along with the number of points you've achieved out of the total possible points and broken down by category.
 Select **Include**, next to where it says Your secure score. you can choose for the view of your score to include the achievable score, Planned score, and Current license score.

 1. The overview page also includes top improvement actions, comparison score, history, and additional resources.